Battery-Intelligence-Lab/BatEst/README.md

 Requirements:
 - Matlab (version R2023a)
+- Optimization Toolbox (version 23.2)
-- System Identification Toolbox (version 10.1)
+- System Identification Toolbox (version 23.2)

 This code was first created at the University of Oxford in 2022.
 See [AUTHORS](AUTHORS.md) for a list of contributors and [LICENSE](LICENSE) for the conditions of use.